selan-ufrn/dwm-build/README.md

+# My Personalized dwm Build

+This is my customized suckless [dwm](https://dwm.suckless.org/) build.

+Most of the patches has been choosen with [flexipatch](https://github.com/bakkeby/dwm-flexipatch).

-# Important
+# Important note on xrdb patch

-To xrdb patch to work, we need to edit [`patches/xrdb.c`](patches/xrdb.c), comment out the load function, as in:
+The xrdb patch only works if we edit [`patches/xrdb.c`](patches/xrdb.c), comment out the original load function, as in:
 ```c++
 			/**     XRDB_LOAD_COLOR("dwm.normfgcolor", normfgcolor); */
 ```

-and replace it with
+and replace them with

 ```c++
 				XRDB_LOAD_COLOR("dwm.color6", normfgcolor);
 ```

 The code to replace with is:

 ```c++